mikeygough/discogskiii/README.md

 - search by artist to see their vinyl discography

 in development:
-- more than 50 results for the above feature
 - error handling for searches
 - links to sellers
 - historical price information